pdewacht/adlipt/opl2test/README.md

 This is a simple stand-alone OPL2LPT test program.
 Run it and it will play a little tune.
 The file opl2test.mp3 contains a reference recording.

+Also included is OPL3TEST, a variant that lets you test OPL3 stereo.

 ## Copyright

 The code is adapted from Maarten Janssen's ArduinoOPL2 project.